 - 1. Follow the procedures in "Before You Begin." - 2.
 Press the lever on the card retention arm and raise the retention arm. - 3.
 If necessary, disconnect any cables connected to the card. - 4.
-Grasp the card by its top corners, and ease it out of its connector. - If you are removing the card permanently, install a filler bracket in the empty card-slot opening.
-If you need a filler bracket, contact Dell. - NOTE: Installing filler brackets over empty card-slot openings is necessary to maintain FCC certification of the computer.
+Grasp the card by its top corners, and ease it out of its connector. - 5.
+If you are removing the card permanently, install a filler bracket in the empty card-slot opening.

+If you need a filler bracket, contact Dell.

+- NOTE: Installing filler brackets over empty card-slot openings is necessary to maintain FCC certification of the computer.
 The brackets also keep dust and dirt out of your computer. - 6.
-Lower the retention arm and press it into place, securing the card(s) in the computer. - NOTICE: To connect a network cable, first plug the cable into the network wall jack and then plug it into the computer. - 7.
-Close the computer cover, reconnect the computer and devices to electrical outlets, and turn them on. - 8.
+Lower the retention arm and press it into place, securing the card(s) in the computer. - NOTICE: To connect a network cable, first plug the cable into the network device and then plug it into the computer. - 7.
+Close the computer cover, reconnect the computer and devices to electrical outlets, and then turn them on. - 8.
 Remove the card's driver from the operating system. - 9.
-If you removed an add-in network connector and want to enable the integrated network adapter: - a.
-Enter system setup, select Integrated Devices, and then change the setting for Network Interface Card to On. - b.
-Connect the network cable to the integrated connector on the computer back panel.
+If you removed a sound card: - a.
+Enter system setup, select Audio Controller, and then change the setting to On. - b.
+Connect external audio devices to the audio connectors on the back panel of the computer. - 10.
+If you removed an add-in network connector: - a.
+Enter system setup, select Network Controller, and then change the setting to On. - b.
+Connect the network cable to the integrated connector on the back panel of the computer.